Skip to main content

 We've built a community of volunteers who regularly contribute their time and expertise.
 The transparent ledger system tracks every donation and expense, building trust and accountability.

 The infrastructure is in place: water systems, soil building programs, and a clear process for adding new plants.
 But we're just getting started.
-The real transformation happens over years, not months, and we're committed to the long-term vision.
+The real transformation happens over years and we're committed to the long-term vision.

 Current state of the land